NasenGolem7442/javaUtils/README.md

    ```
    Get-ChildItem -Directory
    ```
-   Now you should see a list of all avaiable versions.
+   Now you should see a the latest version in your terminal.

 \* If you use Linux, you should know how to do that stuff.
 If you use macOS, go f*** yourself.